Jigna14/Infra_dbt_airflow_postgres/README.md

-# Project: Airflow, Postgres, Redis, and DBT Integration
+# Airflow, Postgres, Redis, and DBT Integration

 ## Overview
-This repository provides a Docker-based setup that integrates Apache Airflow, PostgreSQL with a web UI, Redis, and DBT (Data Build Tool).
-The project demonstrates a modern data stack by enabling workflow orchestration using Airflow, database management with Postgres, caching with Redis, and data modeling with DBT.
-Example DAGs showcase how to trigger DBT model builds using Airflow.

----

-## Features
+This repository provides a Docker-based setup that integrates:
 - **Apache Airflow**: Orchestrates data workflows.
-- **PostgreSQL**: Database for storing and querying data.
+- **PostgreSQL**: Database for storing and querying data, complete with a web UI for simplified management.
 - **Redis**: Used for caching.
-- **Web UI for PostgreSQL**: Simplifies database management.
-- **DBT Integration**: Enables data transformations and modeling.
+- **DBT (Data Build Tool)**: Enables data transformations and modeling.

+The project demonstrates a modern data stack by combining these technologies and showcases how to trigger DBT model builds using Airflow.
+Example DAGs are included to help you understand how to leverage these tools together.

+## Features
+- **Apache Airflow**: Orchestrates workflows and schedules tasks.
+- **PostgreSQL**: A relational database for storing data, accompanied by an easy-to-use web UI.
+- **Redis**: Provides caching capabilities for improved performance.
+- **DBT Integration**: Implements data transformations and modeling workflows.
-- **Example Workflows**: Demonstrates building DBT models through Airflow.
+- **Example Workflows**: Demonstrates how to use Airflow to trigger DBT model builds.

----
+## Prerequisites
+Before starting, ensure you have the following installed:
+- **DBT Core**
+- **Git Bash**
+- **Visual Studio Code**
+- **Docker Desktop**